bring/developer-site/README.md

 message is about an upcoming change, the change date should be mentioned in the body text.

 Consult the [formula and guide](https://www.mybring.com/design-system/guidelines/writing-information/) to writing these messages.
+You will also get a comment on your PR with the same link when there are additions in the revision-history folder.

 ## Adding an important message to the frontpage